convox/docs/docs/gen1/app-parameters.md

 ---
 title: "App Parameters"
+description: "Gen 1 (End of Life): Configurable application parameters for Gen 1 Convox apps, including formation, internal mode, security groups, and task roles."
 ---

+# App Parameters

+> **This page documents Generation 1, which has reached End of Life.** Gen 1 apps use `docker-compose.yml`.
+For current documentation, see [App Parameters](/reference/app-parameters).

 Parameters can be used to configure your Convox apps.
 Below is a list of the available app parameters.